jackyzha0/quartz/content/notes/search.md

 	3. Set the 'Repository Ref' to `master`
 	4. Set the 'Repository Name' to the name of your repository (usually just `quartz` if you forked the repository without changing the name)
 	5. Leave 'Root Path' and 'Root URL' empty
 9. Wait for your repository to index and enjoy natural language search in Quartz!
+Operand refreshes the index every 2h so all you need to do is just push to GitHub to update the contents in the search.